The best Star Wars property since Empire…

 In Empire…, Master Yoda teaches Luke Skywalker that training and discipline are required to develop, master, and earn Jedi powers – literally mind over matter.
 Baby Yoda, however, is just born with them – which suggests Yoda’s entire species is naturally, exceptionally strong with the Force.
 Being naturally endowed with strong force powers means Yoda never experienced earning them – so who is he to talk about training for them?
 So Yoda’s story ceases to be about hard work and determination, and instead becomes one about exceptionalism.

 And so, with the wave of three little fingers, Baby Yoda single-handedly (literally) takes away the… well, takeaway of Star Wars for generations of fans.

-More on the innovative technology used to shoot The Mandalorian – the virtual set that will soon replace the green screen:
+More on the innovative technology used to shoot The Mandalorian – the virtual set that looks set to replace the green screen, The Volume: